-1. Charlie works is at all times entitled to replace a Temporary Employee made available.
+1. Charlie works shall at all times be entitled to replace a posted Temporary Worker while continuing the Assignment.
 No permission from the Client is required for this.
 The Client will only refuse cooperation with regards to replacement on reasonable grounds.
 The Client will justify any refusal in writing.

-2. Charlie works is not guilty of attributable failure towards the Client and is not liable to pay any damages or costs to the Client if the Charlie works, for any reason, cannot (or no longer) post a (replacement) Temporary Employee at least not in the manner and in the scope as agreed to under the Agreement or subsequently agreed to the Client.
+2. Charlie works shall not fail imputably towards the Client and shall not be liable to pay any damages or costs to the Client, if for any reason whatsoever Charlie works cannot or can no longer supply a Temporary Worker or a replacement Temporary Worker in the manner and to the extent agreed upon in the Assignment or thereafter.

 Article 5 - Employment relationship with the Temporary Employee

-1. The Client who intends to enter into an employment relationship with the Temporary Employment must inform Charlie works of this immediately in writing before this intention is implemented.
+1. The Client intending to enter into an employment relationship with the Temporary Worker for the same or other work shall notify Charlie works of this in writing without delay before carrying out this intention.

 3. The Client will not enter into an employment relationship with a Temporary Employee if and insofar as the employment agreement with Charlie works is not legally terminated.